+[Paragraph under finalization according to the following 3 options]

-Procedure , Rules 6, 7, 8 , 22.4).
-Amendment proposed by China: In the interest of recognising global cultural diversity and equitable representation, while fully respecting the sovereignty and laws and regulations of the countries where the cultural and natural property is located, encourage interventions from observers including local communities' and indigenous peoples' representatives in items concerning such groups or interests before decisions are made by the Committee (Rules of Procedure, Rules 6, 7, 22.4).
-[Paragraph under examination] 11.
-In its decision making concerning new nominations, avoid making a decision that is moving more than one step from the draft decision as recommended in the Advisory Body technical evaluation.
-This should only be done where there is clear technical and objective evidence in support of such a decision.
+10. 11.
+[Australia: delete] In its decision making concerning new nominations, a [Portugal] Encourage the Committee to aAvoid making a decision that is moving more than one step from the draft decision as recommended in the Advisory Body technical evaluation [Australia: add] when making decisions on new nominations.
+[Australia: delete] This should only be done where there is clear technical and objective evidence in support of such a decision.
 For example, this may include decisions that move from a recommendation 'not to inscribe' to a deferral, or a recommendation for a referral to inscription.
-To uphold the integrity and credibility of the nomination process and the World Heritage List, decisions that move from a recommendation 'not to inscribe' or 'defer' to refer/inscribe must be avoided.
+[Belgium, Colombia: delete until end] To uphold the integrity and credibility of the nomination process and the World Heritage List, decisions that move [Australia] from between a recommendation [Australia] of 'not to inscribe' to refer/inscribe, or 'defer' to [Australia] refer/inscribe [Russian Fed.
+To confirm] must shall be avoided.

+Option 1:

+[Egypt, Kenya, Saudi Arabia, Venezuela, Russian Federation, China: delete entire paragraph]

+Option 2:

+[Chairperson, Colombia, Switzerland, Sweden, Portugal, Norway, Estonia, Czech Republic] While recalling the sovereign power of States Members of the Committee in taking decisions, an effort to

 Australia notes "that the non-paper as currently drafted requires each point under Section II to begin with a verb to make grammatical sense.
 The amendment to the first sentence below is made to reflect this.
-The second and third sentences are suggested as removed, as the principle of this paragraph is focused on deterring " more than one step from draft decisions" and therefore its focus should remain on this."
-And therefore proposes the following amendment: In its decision making concerning new nominations, aAvoid making a decision that is moving more than one step from the draft decision as recommended in the Advisory Body technical evaluation when making decisions on new nominations .
+The second and third sentences are suggested as removed, as the principle of this paragraph is focused on deterring "more than one step from draft decisions" and therefore its focus should remain on this."
+And therefore proposes the following amendment:

+In its decision making concerning new nominations, a Avoid making a decision that is moving more than one step from the draft decision as recommended in the Advisory Body technical evaluation when making decisions on new nominations.
 This should only be done where there is clear technical and objective evidence in support of such a decision.
 For example, this may include decisions that move from a recommendation of 'not to inscribe' to a deferral, or a recommendation for a referral to inscription.
 To uphold the integrity and credibility of the nomination process and the World Heritage List, decisions that move from between a recommendation of 'not to inscribe' to refer/ inscribe, or 'defer' to refer/inscribe must be avoided.

 Belgium suggests to "delete the last sentence which limits the Committee's working and decision-making capacity.
 The work must be based on dialogue, mutual respect, as well as respect for each other's prerogatives."